-- All residences shall have smoke detectors installed in each sleeping room and at a point centrally located in the corridor or area giving access to each separate sleeping area. - When the dwelling unit has more than one story or basement is split into two or more levels, the smoke alarm shall be installed on the upper level, except when the lower level contains a sleeping area, a smoke alarm shall be placed at the ceiling of the upper level in close proximity to the stairway.
+All residences shall have smoke detectors installed in each sleeping room and at a point centrally located in the corridor or area giving access to each separate sleeping area.
+When the dwelling unit has more than one story and in dwellings with basements, a smoke alarm shall be installed on each story and in the basement.
+In dwelling units where a story or basement is split into two or more levels, the smoke alarm shall be installed on the upper level, except when the lower level contains a sleeping area, a smoke alarm shall be placed at the ceiling of the upper level in close proximity to the stairway.
 In dwelling units where the ceiling height of a room, open to the hallway serving the bedrooms, exceeds that of the hallway by 24 inches (610 mm) or more, smoke alarms shall be installed in the hallway and in the adjacent room.